markleysales/authentication-api/README.md

   <br><br>
   <h4>WHAT WAS DONE?</h4>

->registration endpoints with password validation, login, user editing, user listing with pagination, middleware for validation and project in "Postman" with the endpoints.
+>Registration endpoints with password validation, login, user editing, user listing with pagination, middleware for validation and project in "Postman" with the endpoints.

   <h4>WHAT IS API?</h4>